I cannot believe I’ve lived in Paris for 16 days.

 I think I am in love.

-And yesterday I went out for a bite and a drink with my neighbour Anise and it was the most natural and authentic and fun conversation I’ve had in a long time, with a woman I was just meeting for the first time.
+Yesterday I went out for a bite and a drink with my neighbour Anise and it was the most natural and authentic and fun conversation I’ve had in a long time, with a woman I was just meeting for the first time.
 Truly like a connection I haven’t felt in ages.

 Versailles, as a city, makes me think of Oakville.
 It’s Oakville and Paris is Toronto.
 Beautiful, a lot to offer tourists, quiet, cheaper to live but still immensely expensive, and a downtown where everyone knows everyone.